boluVishal/MLProjectsExplorations/README.md

 # MLProjectsExplorations
-This repo contains all the projetc which I am currently exploring in order to learn.
+This repo contains all the projects which I am currently exploring in order to learn.